spectrocloud/spectromate/README.md

-# docs-slack-bot
+# Docs Slack Bot

-The home for the Spectro Cloud Slack Bot
+The home for the Spectro Cloud Slack Bot :robot: